johnpierson/RhythmForDynamo/README.md

 If you appreciate the work put into this free package, please vote in support of it on Dynamo's package manager.

 ##Contributors
-This package is currently managed by aithor of http://sixtysecondrevit.blogspot.com in collaboration with DPS Design. http://dpsdesign.org
+This package is currently managed by author of http://sixtysecondrevit.blogspot.com in collaboration with DPS Design. http://dpsdesign.org

 ##Updates
 SInce there is not currently an update notification process on Dynamo's package manager, I post notifications for updates on [twitter](https://twitter.com/60secondrevit)

-##Help to improve Rhythm
+##Help improve Rhythm
 If you're interested in contributing to Rhythm, just submit a [pull request](https://github.com/sixtysecondrevit/RhythmForDynamo/pulls).

-Thank you!
+##Thank you!